kannans89/RustRepo/05_DataTypes/05_DataTypes.md

 | 5    | 128 bit    | i128     | u128   |
 | 6    | arch     | isize     | usize   |

-signed integers can store both negative as well as positive values.Unsigned integers can only store positive values.The last row shows size of integer is `arch` which means datatype size of signed and unsigned will be derived from the *architecture* of the machine.It will be 32 bit for 32bit machine and if system is 64bit signed and unsigned integer size  will be 64bit.The primary situation in which you’d use isize or usize is when indexing some sort of collection.
+The size of an integer can be `arch` .
+This means the size of the data type will be derived from the *architecture* of the machine.
+An integer whose size is `arch`  will be 32 bits on an x86 machine and 64 bits on an x64 machine.
+An `arch` integer is primarily used when indexing some sort of collection.

-Lets see an example to use an integer variable using let statement
+**Illustration 1**

 ```rust
   fn main() {